arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-parameterized-tests.md

 }
 ```

-This looks quite clean but sometimes we need a lot of test data.
-If we write a lot of test data in the test code, the test easily becomes unreadable.
+The test looks relatively clean, but sometimes we need a lot of test data.
+If we write a lot of test data in the test code, the test quickly becomes unreadable.
 Next, we will see how to externalize that data in a CSV file.

 ### Parameters from CSV file

-If we have to write a lot of test data in the test code it can make test less readable.
+If we have to write a lot of test data in the test code, it can make the test less readable.
 One solution to this is to provide the data in an external CSV file.

-Using the previous roman numeral example, we start by creating a comma separated list of parameters in `roman-numeral.csv` file that we will put in `src/test/resources`.
+Using the previous roman numeral example, we start by creating a comma-separated list of parameters in `roman-numeral.csv` file that we will put in `src/test/resources`.
 Each line from the file works as a list of parameters:

 ```
 1, I